rpatters1/mnxvalidate/notes/validation_ideas.md

 - validate voice uniqueness for sequence objects (should it be unique per staff?)

-- events in beams may only be specified once.
-- events in beams must have a correct note value for the beam.
-- slur validation (target must exist)

 ### 2.0 completed

 - confirm staff systems neither skip nor overlap measures.